Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Why?"

 "Tip of the spear versus the god-emperor of an engineered soldier species.
 You’re best friends and couldn’t *possibly* be further opposites along the axis of power.
-And, well...there’s the obvious visuals."
+And, well... there’s the obvious visuals."

 "Maybe make it a joint session, then?
 If you wanna really capture that dynamic…"